 This attention to detail and nuance requires more advanced materials like thermoplastic polyurethane and uniquely formulated foams.

 The problems arise when the old adhesives don’t meet the same performance requirements when bonded to novel materials.
 Manufacturing processes need to keep up with shoe trends to not only provide the same level of reliability as past shoes, but the intention is often to surpass those expectations.

 They were not able to meet the quality standards using the water-based adhesives on their foam midsoles.
-They needed a process that would work for these materials but also guarantee strong adhesion as the foam formulations evolved.
+They needed a process that would work for these materials but also guarantees strong adhesion as the foam formulations evolved.

 Contact Angle Measurements are the Adhesion Prediction Method Manufacturers are Looking for

 A common surface treatment for polymeric materials is plasma treatment or chemical etching.
-These processes break molecular bonds on the surface and replace molecules with ones conducive to adhesion, creating a high energy surface.
+These processes break molecular bonds on the surface and replace molecules with ones conducive to adhesion, creating a high-energy surface.
 Contact angle measurements are highly sensitive to these chemical changes and can accurately identify surfaces that are within a quality threshold and those that might be very close to failure.
 If a new material is introduced to an adhesion process, a simple contact angle measurement will be able to determine if the plasma or etching parameters need to be altered in any way.
 It can save a lot of time and guesswork if manufacturers can know definitively that their current process is effective on new materials.
-Many manufacturers just have to assume that is it until a failure occurs and root cause analysis has to be done to figure out why.
+Many manufacturers just have to assume that it is until a failure occurs, and root cause analysis has to be done to figure out why.